 Ms Mitchell has designed and executed complex community investment programs in locations through Australia and Asia including managing the needs of corporate and not-for-profit clients in her consulting practice.
 Julie is also the Deputy Chair of Patch Theatre Company, Chair of Common Ground and a Member of the Foundation of the Botanic Gardens of Adelaide, and a Director of Health Choices Australia.

 Graeme Percival is a strong supporter of the provision of quality services that support good lives opportunities, and affordable housing options especially for the most vulnerable.

 A Company Director and Retired Trust Officer, Mr Percival is a Member of the Executor and Trustee Institute and Australian Institute of Company Directors.
 He is also a Member of the Audit and Finance Committee, and the ACH Group Foundation.

 Professor Brenda Wilson FAICD

-Brenda Wilson’s passion is in contributing to healthier lives for all people, and as our population ages, the value of maintaining this as we age.
+Brenda has a passion for contributing to healthier lives for all people, and as our population ages, the value of maintaining this as we age.
 She has worked in the health industry since 1973 in the public, private and not-for-profit sectors in Australia and the UK.

-In addition to her Board position with ACH Group, Prof Wilson is a Director at ACHA Health, a Member of Flinders University Council and Executive Committee, and a Director of the Northern Adelaide Local Health Network Governing Council, and a Director of the State Opera of South Australia.
+In addition to her Board position with ACH Group, Professor Wilson is a Director at ACHA Health, a Member of Flinders University Council and Executive Committee, and a Director of the Northern Adelaide Local Health Network Governing Council, and a Director of the State Opera of South Australia.

 She was the recipient of the 2000 Telstra Business Women’s Award: Corporate and Government Sector and the 1999 Johnson and Johnson Wharton Fellowship program.
-In 2014, Prof Wilson was appointed as South Australia’s first female Lieutenant Governor.
+In 2014, Professor Wilson was appointed as South Australia’s first female Lieutenant Governor.